Industry · Players

 “Well before my onboarding, ECD had assembled an exceptional collection of developments,” Fossi said.
 “There simply is no better place or time to make a lasting impact in support of the residents and communities that we serve.”

-Among his three decades of experience, Fossi also served as director of community development at Fannie Mae, where he launched the Urban Deep Dive program — helping coordinate a $4 billion corporate and philanthropic response to devastating hurricanes in 2005, including Hurricane Katrina in Louisiana — and the New Orleans Local Initiatives Support Corporation program in 1992.
+Among his three decades of experience, Fossi also served as director of community development at Fannie Mae, where he established the Urban Deep Dive program — coordinating a $4 billion corporate and philanthropic response to 2005 hurricanes, such as Hurricane Katrina — and the New Orleans Local Initiatives Support Corporation program in 1992, per the press release.

 He noted that he feels fortunate to be centered in a region where leadership across all levels are nearly unanimous in support for producing and preserving decent, safe and affordable housing.